Tanuj-Mishra/c-sharp-big-picture/2-discovering-c-sharp/6-historial-context.md

 It was launched in 2001, at that time, there were two prominent languages, C++ and Java.
-It tried to pull best of both of them, at be evolve them continously.
+It tried to pull best of both of them, and evolve them continuously.

 C++
 	- Pros: Retains fast performance alongside Object oriented programming.